Active Substance: ertapenem sodium

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

-What is Invanz used for?
+What is Invanz and what is it used for?

 - infections within the abdomen;